 Head Martian Kimar was Leonard Hicks’ only film role.
 He never even went on to work as a movie extra.
 He just must have thought to himself: ’Fuck movies.’

 The two child actors, Victor Stiles and Donna Conforti, went on a drug-fuelled sex-killing rampage in the 70s, torturing their mostly elderly victims whilst dressed as polar bears.
-They didn’t really; I’m just getting bored writing this shit.
-They never acted again.
+Either that or they never acted again.

 The only ’star’ to achieve any modicum of success was actor Bill McCutcheon, who played Martian mongo Dropo.
-Bill went on to have a distinguished career portraying many more on-screen mongos, and ended his days working on Sesame Street, alongside other respected luminaries of kids’ TV such as Chris Langham and the big black puppeteer guy who was accused of ass-fucking a boy.
+Bill went on to have a distinguished career portraying many more on-screen mongos, and ended his days working on Sesame Street, alongside other respected luminaries of kids’ TV such as Chris Langham.